There are things to consider when you build or review your web applications for use with Acoustic™ Experience Analytics (Tealeaf).

 As a security practice, do not display any sensitive data such as credit card details or site passwords in the HTTP response.
 Instead, you can echo this type of data in the response after the visitor has encountered an error, such as a credit card authorization error, to assist the visitor in completing the transaction.

-Experience Analytics can be configured to block this data.
+Tealeaf can be configured to block this data.
 However, this configuration is expensive in terms of processing and may be complicated to successfully complete.

-As a best practice, develop your Web application such that blocking of sensitive data is only necessary within the HTTP request.
+As a best practice, develop your Web application such that blocking sensitive data is only necessary within the HTTP request.

 Pop-up windows